 IMPORTANT: this AIO torrent is NOT SUPPORTED by me, nor have I any influence on the quality of this torrent!
 Only use it if you know what you do and understand how this torrent works!!

 Via DVD delivery

 IF you already have “HD Mesh Scenery v2″, you can delete it now (or at least give it a lower priority in scenery_packs.ini than v3).
 The follow these few steps exactly as described (otherwise you can easily end up with a hosed installation – and might not even notice):

 - Create a Subfolder called zzz_hd_global_scenery3 in your Custom Scenery folder (using the zzz_ prefix should highlight, that this package should load at the “bottom” of your scenery list!)

-- Create a Subfolder called “Earth nav data” in your zzz_hd_global_scenery3 folder (here, its very important to namke it EXACTLY “Earth nav data” and don’t make any typos etc.)!
+- Create a Subfolder called “Earth nav data” in your zzz_hd_global_scenery3 folder.
+Here, its very important to name it EXACTLY – without the quotes – “Earth nav data” and don’t make any typos (it is also case sensitive)!

 - After you have uncompressed the ZIP file(s), put the resulting scenery folders (they should have names like +50-130,+30-120,+40+010 etc.) in the previously created (sub)folder “zzz_hd_global_scenery3/Earth nav data“!

 - Now you can continue with the scenery_packs.ini section if this is your first HD Scenery Mesh v3 package!
 Otherwise (if you correctly edited the scenery_packs.ini previously) you can now start flying.